PrestaShop/docs/src/content/1.7/development/architecture/cqrs.md

 This implementation proposes a "top-down" design, which inverses the classic data-driven design.
 It starts on a page and the actions performed in it, and then trickles down layer by layer, finishing on the data layer.

+## Difference between legacy & new architectures

+In legacy architecture, controller is calling `ObjectModel` directly, without providing clear API or separation between read and write model, thus highly coupling data layer with controller.
+See legacy architecture's schema below.

+{{< figure src="../img/legacy_architecture.png" title="Legacy architecture" >}}

+Fortunately, by implementing CQRS it allows PrestaShop to quickly build new API, but still use legacy `ObjectModel` by implementing `Adapter` handlers.
+This approach enables us to drop `ObjectModel` and replace it with something else later without breaking new API (Commands & Queries).
+See new architecture's schema below:

+{{< figure src="../img/new_architecture.png" title="New architecture using CQRS" >}}

 ## CQRS Principles in PrestaShop

 1. All input validation SHOULD be done during the object construction.